 1. Collaborative Filtering

-Collaborative filtering is about clustering groups of profiles with similar preferences, search histories, and buying habits into a single set and analyzing their behavior.
+Based on user similarity, collaborative filtering is about clustering groups of profiles with similar preferences, search histories, and buying habits into a single set and analyzing their behavior.
+The data is then used to predict items that a user might be interested in.
 Let us take an example.

 2. Content-Based Filtering

 Focuses on the individual buyer.
 A customer’s likes and preferences are mapped with product features to offer recommendations.

 In content-based filtering, two things are essential, i.e., data about the product and a customer profile.
 The product should have tags such as a name, description, and relevant keywords attached to it.
 And, a user profile should exist that is created based on their likes, purchase history, and browsing data.

 Finally, the respective product and user repositories are mapped to recommend what a user would like.

 A hybrid approach combines the power of both — collaborative filtering and content-based filtering, i.e., the CB-CBF approach.

 A hybrid recommendation engine merges the inputs from what it gains from collaborative filtering and content-based filtering, to offer a better and a fool-proof recommendation that would not go “unclicked.”
 It is a product recommendation engine that is best suited for eCommerce platforms that deal with massive volumes of data and need to deal with scalability issues.